Review: Octopus AIM Inheritance Tax Service

 For the AIM ISA, the initial charge is 0.75% through Wealth Club (normally 1%).The annual management fee is 2% plus VAT.
 In addition, there is a share dealing charge of 1% on all purchases and sales.
 There is no performance fee.
 Please see the provider's documents for more details on the total fees and charges.
 If you would like a full breakdown of charges, or a personal illustration, please let us know.

 This long-standing inheritance tax service has comfortably outperformed the AIM index since inception, though remember past performance is not a guide to the future.
-The service includes the UK's largest AIM ISA.
 The team’s size and level of funds under management ensure excellent access to underlying companies.
 The Octopus AIM IHT service is one of our favourites for consideration.